Fahren mit Auto

 Serious consequences in the event of a repeat offence

 The penalties are much harsher for repeat offenders.
-The driving ban will also be considerably longer.
+Any driving bans will also be considerably longer.
 Your licence may even be revoked indefinitely.

-A roadside breath test is carried out by the police.
-You will be stopped in the street and must follow the instructions provided by the police officers.
+The police carry out roadside alcohol checks.
+You will be stopped on the road and must follow the instructions provided by the police officers.

 Good to know: blood samples are only taken in exceptional cases – such as in the case of serious accidents or suspected drug use.
 However, the person being tested can request a blood sample themselves.
 This will cost around 400 francs.